 Byte vs Candid: Which is better?
 Well, the truth is that both are effective at straightening mild to moderate cases of malocclusion.
-But there are some differences between the two brands that can help you decide which is the best option for you.
+But there are some differences between the two remote orthodontics brands that can help you decide which is the best option for you.

 For instance, Byte is more affordable than Candid and offers a shorter treatment time.
 Candid, on the other hand, requires you to meet with a CandidPro doctor before beginning treatment, which some patients may find to be a comforting part of the orthodontic treatment process.